-Is this contrast just about age?
+Is this contrast in enthusiasm just about age?

 Have you ever noticed how people’s conversations tend to run in one of three directions?
 There are those who talk mostly with a reference to the future, those who talk about the present, and others who speak primarily with reference to the past.